 The picture above shows a row of hazard markers (round dots) surrounding a poorly constructed forecourt to a building.
 Thoughtful construction would have eliminated the need for this.
 Ironically, the kerb ramp at the left of the picture has no markers contrary to standards.

-Editor’s comment: I have a large file of pictures of poorly and wrongly placed tactile ground surface indicators (tgsi).
+Editor’s comment: I have a large file of pictures of poorly and wrongly placed tactile ground surface indicators (TGSI).
 Some are placed as if to prevent slips.
-For example, on the treads of stairs.
+For example, on the treads of stairs as shown in the picture.